 If you’ve chosen to work during your pregnancy, you may face some difficult days with pregnancy-related morning sickness, a growing midsection, and mood swings associated with the same pregnancy hormones responsible for many of your aches and pains.
 Changing a few of your normal activities at work and preparing early for the potential impact of pregnancy on your workday can ease your struggles and help make work tolerable again.

-Working during pregnancy means preparing for all those little things you know are going to happen during your workday – like hunger, thirst, nausea and even headaches.
+Working during pregnancy means preparing for all those little things you know are going to happen during your workdays – like hunger, thirst, nausea, and even headaches.